reactjs/react.dev/content/blog/2018-11-27-react-16-roadmap.md

 // provide Suspense integrations with similar APIs.
 ```

 There is no official documentation for how to fetch data with Suspense yet, but you can find some early information in [this talk](https://youtu.be/ByBPyMBTzM0?t=1312) and [this small demo](https://github.com/facebook/react/tree/master/fixtures/unstable-async/suspense).
-We'll write documentation for React Cache (and how to write your own Suspense-compatible library) closer to the React 16.9 release, but if you're curious, you can find its very early source code [here](https://github.com/facebook/react/blob/master/packages/react-cache/src/ReactCache.js).
+We'll write documentation for React Cache (and how to write your own Suspense-compatible library) closer to this React release, but if you're curious, you can find its very early source code [here](https://github.com/facebook/react/blob/master/packages/react-cache/src/ReactCache.js).

 The low-level Suspense mechanism (suspending rendering and showing a fallback) is expected to be stable even in React 16.6.
 We've used it for code splitting in production for months.
 However, the higher-level APIs for data fetching are very unstable.
 React Cache is rapidly changing, and will change at least a few more times.
 There are some low-level APIs that are [missing](https://github.com/reactjs/rfcs/pull/89) for a good higher-level API to be possible.
 We don't recommend using React Cache anywhere except very early experiments.
 Note that React Cache itself isn't strictly tied to React releases, but the current alphas lack basic features as cache invalidation, and you'll run into a wall very soon.
-We expect to have something usable with the React 16.9 release.
+We expect to have something usable with this React release.

 Eventually we'd like most data fetching to happen through Suspense but it will take a long time until all integrations are ready.
 In practice we expect it to be adopted very incrementally, and often through layers like Apollo or Relay rather than directly.
 Missing higher level APIs aren't the only obstacle — there are also some important UI patterns we don't support yet such as [showing progress indicator outside of the loading view hierarchy](https://github.com/facebook/react/issues/14248).
 As always, we will communicate our progress in the release notes on this blog.

 **Status in React DOM and React Native:** Technically, a compatible cache would already work with `<React.Suspense>` in React 16.6.
-However, we don't expect to have a good cache implementation until React 16.9.
+However, we don't expect to have a good cache implementation until this React minor release.
 If you're feeling adventurous, you can try to write your own cache by looking at the React Cache alphas.
 However, note that the mental model is sufficiently different that there's a high risk of misunderstanding it until the docs are ready.

 **Status in React DOM Server:** Suspense is not available in the server renderer yet.
 As we mentioned earlier, we've started work on a new asynchronous server renderer that will support Suspense, but it's a large project and will take a good chunk of 2019 to complete.

-**Recommendation:** Wait for 16.9 in order to use Suspense for data fetching.
+**Recommendation:** Wait for this minor React release in order to use Suspense for data fetching.
 Don’t try to use Suspense features in 16.6 for it; it’s not supported.
 However, your existing `<Suspense>` components for code splitting will be able to show loading states for data too when Suspense for Data Fetching becomes officially supported.

 ## Other Projects